NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

    - `displays`
 2. Add instance variables for each of the parameters.
 For example, `self.location = location`.
 3. Add a default value for each parameter.
 For example, `location = "Unknown"`.
-4. Notice that sensors and displays are arrays.
+4. Notice that sensors and displays are lists ("s").
 This is because a carpark can have multiple sensors and displays.
-Add an empty array for each of these parameters.
+Add an empty list for each of these parameters.
 For example, `self.sensors = []`.
-However, we must never set mutable defaults for parameters.
+However, lists are mutable and we must never set mutable defaults for parameters.
 So make the defaults `None`.
 5. Add a `__str__` method to the `Carpark` class.
 This method will be called when you print a `Carpark` object.
 The method should return a string containing the carpark's location and capacity.
 For example, `"Carpark at 123 Example Street, with 100 bays."`.
 6. Your carpark class should now look similar to this: